Find more details about the search process below.

 Approximately one year ago, Pastor Larry informed the church leadership and the congregation of his intent to step down as Senior Pastor and enter another phase of life serving the Lord.
 At the recommendation of the Senior Pastor Search Committee and the Board of Elders, we are pleased to report that on July 28 the members of North Bible Church voted Jay Gjurgevich to be our next Lead Pastor at North.
 Jay will join the North staff on August 19, with his installation service being held Sunday, September 22 at 10am.
 (Please note there is only one service on that day.)

 Jay has been serving in vocational church ministry for over 15 years, in various roles and church settings, in Portland, Tucson, Maricopa and Phoenix.
 Jay’s experience in serving the local church has been in pastoral leadership roles where he has served by leading and mentoring staff, teaching and preaching, developing discipleship and missional strategies, and providing pastoral care.
 These roles have provided him with a well-rounded perspective on what it takes to lead and care for a church faithfully.
 Jay’s experience growing up in Arizona and serving churches in the Western U.S. has given him valuable insight and genuine affection for the unique culture of the Phoenix metro area.

 We are confident that God has called Jay and Katie to North to advance our mission to Love God, Love One Another, and Love the World.

-Jay and Katie, and their 4 children look forward to moving back to Arizona.
-Please pray for their transition and move, and join us in welcoming them all to North.
+Jay and Katie, and their 4 children are happy to be back in Arizona.
+Please pray for their transition and join us in welcoming them all to North.

 Letter From Pastor Larry: